briansmith/ring/README.md

 ============
 The first part of the ```rust_ring``` Rust crate is now available.

+Currently these features are supported through the Rust API:

+* Cryptographic digests (SHA-256, SHA-384, SHA-512, SHA-1, and MD5).
+* RSA PKCS#1 Signature Verification.
+* ECDSA Signature Verification for curves P-256, P-384, and P-521.

-Currently only support for cryptographic digests is available.
-See the documentation at https://briansmith.github.io/ring/rust_ring/.
+See the documentation at
+https://briansmith.github.io/ring/rust_ring/.
 Also take a look at the example program [checkdigest.rs](examples/checkdigest.rs).